adamjladine/captainmeta4/books/apex_of_creation.md

 Apex of Creation is an ongoing serial started in April 2018.
 Patreon supporters have access to [additional preview content](/patreon) and extra channels on the [Apex Discord server](https://discord.gg/U22EMg7).

+Apex of Creation is also available to read on [RoyalRoad](https://www.royalroad.com/fiction/20192/apex-of-creation).

 ---